mitre/inspec_profile_coding_conventions/README.md

 ## Reporting Optimization

-Tests should be designed in such a way that reporting of the status of the check be as descriptive of the intent of the test.
+Tests should be designed in such a way that reporting of the status of the test be as descriptive of the intent of the test.
-This will avoid the need for checking the test DSL code or the control meta-data to make sense of the results.
+This will avoid the need for checking the test DSL code or the test meta-data to make sense of the results.

 If you are using target specific resources instead of a shell script, Inpsec already provides meaningfully descriptive status reports.
 However if a command resource is used to perform query using a shell script, the `subject` feature can be used to allow better reporting.

-The following example checks to validate the trusted users in the docker group on the target host demoing non-optimized and optimized reporting.
+The following example tests to validate the trusted users in the docker group on the target host demoing non-optimized and optimized reporting.

 *Non-Optimized Reporting*
 ```